stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 Attribute | Description
 :----- | :-----
 Name | The name used to identify the application within Stormpath.
-This value must be unique. |
+This value must be unique.
-Description | A short description of the application.<br>**Note:** A URL for the application is often helpful.|
+Description | A short description of the application.
 Status | By default, this value is set to Enabled.
-Change the value to Disabled if you want to prevent accounts from logging in to the application. |
+Change the value to Disabled if you want to prevent accounts from logging in to the application.

+{% docs tip %}
+Using the URL for your application as the application description within Stormpath is often helpful.
+{% enddocs %}

 You can control access to your Stormpath Admin Console and API by managing the [login sources](#LoginSource) for the listed Stormpath application.